cchauve/AGO-pipeline/README.md

 quick description is provided below, and we refer to the comments in the file `parameters/YGOB_test2_NT.yaml` for more details.

-Block `run`: optional.
+#### Block `run`: optional.
 Contains miscalleanous variables used in the other blocks.
+In the current file, it is used to set all values for parameters of tools in such a way that only this block needs to ne modified.

 #### Block `dir`: required.
 Contains the paths to the run experiments